When Use Cases Are Not the Best Choice

 Example 2: Editors

 We saw an inexperienced analyst model each function named above as a separate use case.
-It worked, the system was implemented, but the use case management was a mess, as it was not clear what was the user goal and what was just a function.
-Such use cases have a very trivial scenario (system opens an editor, user creates a new tool and saves it), but have complicated logic inside each scenario step (editor, wizard, process, etc.) Use case analysis is based on scenarios, so it does not make sense to use this technique if the scenarios are not the core aspect on which we need to focus.
+It worked, the system was implemented, but the use case management was a mess, as it was not clear what was a user goal and what was just a function.
+Such use cases have a very trivial scenario (system opens an editor, user creates a new tool and saves it), but have complicated logic inside each scenario step (editor, wizard, process, etc.).
+Use case analysis is based on scenarios, so it does not make sense to use this technique if the scenarios are not the core aspect on which we need to focus.

 Example 3: Wizards

-Since the wizard is, in fact, a user-system interaction, it seems to be a good idea to describe the wizard as a use case.
-However, the wizard description requires different information.
+Since a wizard is, in fact, a user-system interaction, it seems to be a good idea to describe the wizard as a use case.
+However, a wizard description requires different information.
 It must be clear what the steps are, which user actions change the state of the wizard, and from which steps it is possible to go back, for example.
 Wizards are very user-interface-oriented, so instead of using scenarios, screen flows or event lists would be a better choice.
-Wizards could also have a complex logic inside, which is not suitable for textual description - in this case, an activity diagram could be a good technique, for example:
+Wizards could also have complex logic inside, which is not suitable for a textual description – in this case, an activity diagram could be a good technique, for example:

 Automats and Batch Jobs